 Before distributing a new IP phone, share this article with your team to understand what is happening and do not have to worry about switching.
 Let’s start!

-What is an IP telephony?
+What is IP telephony systems?

 First, VoIP is a technology that allows you to make calls over the Internet.
 Thus a VoIP phone system or a regular IP phone is a real office phone that can be used with a VoIP phone.
 It’s likely that many offices have seen mobile VoIP.
 I do not even know that it is VoIP.